csci104/site/homework/hw4draft/programming/index.md

 1. Set e = 65537 (a common choice of e, but there are other specific choices of e that also work)
 2. Calculate x = 1+log_100 (n/27), rounding down.
 If n is smaller than 27, your program should output some type of error message and prompt the user for a new command.
 3. Convert the first x characters in [message] to an integer M: space is 00, a is 01, b is 02, and z is 26.
 If there are less than x characters remaining, pretend there is an appropriate amount of whitespace at the end of the message.
 So if x=5, then `trojan` would produce M = 2,018,151,001, and in the next iteration, M would be 1,400,000,000.
-4. Calculate C = M^e mod n, and write this number to the output file.
+4. Calculate C = M^e mod n (stored as a `long long`), and write this number to the output file.
 Due to the large value of e, you will need to implement the **Modular Exponentiation Algorithm** to calculate this.
 Review the relevant lecture handout for this algorithm.
 5. Repeat steps 3 and 4 for the next x characters, until the entire message is encrypted.
 Each number in the output file should be separated by a single whitespace.

 #### Decryption

 1. Calculate the decryption key d at program start (rather than repeating it every time you decrypt something).
 The process for how to do this is detailed in the next section.
-2. Take the first long C in the file, and calculate M = C^d mod n, again using the **Modular Exponentiation Algorithm**
+2. Take the first `long long` C in the file, and calculate M = C^d mod n, again using the **Modular Exponentiation Algorithm**
 3. Convert M to x letters and spaces, and write them to the output file in lower-case.
 4. Repeat steps 2 and 3 for the next long, until the entire message is decrypted.
 The input file should not be altered.